sunbeams001/KanColleViewer/README.md

 Note!
 For those not in English UI, you may need to place them in the folders that are generated *after* a notification is played once.
 Any missing folders will be created for you.

 #### What is the difference between this and the original KCV by Grabarc07?
-* Support both Vertical and Horizontal in one version.
+* Support both Vertical and Horizontal in one version
 * The translation of all equipment, ships, quests and expeditions
 * Detailed equipment information
 * Ranking information
 * EXP Calculator
+* Log viewer
 * Auto updating and version checking
-* Regional cookie setting.
+* Regional cookie setting
 * Flash quality settings
 * Custom sound notifications
 * Extra stat display on ships and equipment